andyshep/CoreDataPlaygrounds/core-data-playground.md

 secondObject.description
 ```

 Attributes and relationships on a managed object may be changed.
 When the context is saved the changes made to the managed objects are persisted.
-Consider the example below where the `population` attribute of a `Neighborhood` is changed and the context to saved.
+In the example below the `population` attribute of a `Neighborhood` entity is changed and the context to saved.

 ```swift
 fetchRequest = NSFetchRequest(entityName: GROEntity.Neighborhood)